eric8607242/OSNASLib/README.md

     * `--a-weight-decay` : The weight decay for the architecture parameters. (default:0.0004)
     * `--a-momentum` : The momentum for the architecture parameters. (default:0.9)

-## Evaluate
+## Evaluate - Train from scratch
-Train the searched architectrue from scratch to evaluate the search quality.
+Train the searched architectrue from scratch to evaluate the searching quality.
 ```
 python3 train.py --title [EXPERIMENT TITLE] --searched_model_path [PATH TO SEARCHED MODEL]
 ```